nexussays/nexuslib-as3/README.md

 # Getting Started

-Download one of the [compiled swcs](https://github.com/nexussays/nexuslib/downloads) if you don't want to build from source.
+Download one of the [compiled swcs](https://github.com/nexussays/nexuslib/downloads), or clone the repo and reference in your project.

 ## `nexuslib.reflection`